 Adherence to Code; Disciplinary Action - All CRA associates have a responsibility to understand and follow this Code.
 In addition, all CRA associates are expected to perform their work with honesty and integrity in all areas not specifically addressed in this Code.
 CRA will discipline any associate who violates this Code or related practices.
 The determination of the appropriate discipline will be made in consultation with the Compliance Officer and such CRA executive officers as the Compliance Officer shall deem appropriate.
-Such discipline may include, among other things, written notice to the associate that CRA has determined that there has been a violation, censure by CRA, demotion or re-assignment, suspension with or without pay or benefits, or termination of the associate's relationship with CRA.
-Among the factors that may be taken into account in determining the appropriate disciplinary action are the following: (i) the nature and severity of the violation and the ramifications to CRA of the violation; (ii) whether the violation represented an isolated occurrence or a pattern of conduct; (v) whether the associate had been advised prior to the violation of the proper course of action; (vi) whether the associate withheld information concerning the violation; (viii) the degree to which the associate cooperated with any investigation of the circumstances; (ix) the extent to which the circumstances reflect inadequate supervision or lack of diligence; and (x) the associate's past violations, if any.
+Such discipline may include, among other things, written notice to the associate that CRA has determined that there has been a violation, censure by CRA, demotion or reassignment, suspension with or without pay or benefits, or termination of the associate's relationship with CRA.
+Among the factors that may be taken into account in determining the appropriate disciplinary action are the following: (i) the nature and severity of the violation and the ramifications to CRA of the violation; (ii) whether the associate involved was directly or indirectly involved in the violation; (iii) whether the violation appears to have been intentional or inadvertent; (iv) whether the violation represented an isolated occurrence or a pattern of conduct; (v) whether the associate had been advised prior to the violation of the proper course of action; (vi) whether the associate voluntarily reported the violation; (vii) whether the associate withheld information concerning the violation; (viii) the degree to which the associate cooperated with any investigation of the circumstances; (ix) the extent to which the circumstances reflect inadequate supervision or lack of diligence; and (x) the associate's past violations, if any.